Chinese + Functional Medicine

 In modern TCM research it is possible to integrate syndrome differentiation with a biomedical diagnosis.
 Syndrome differentiation is one of the most important pieces in the practice of Chinese Medicine, and while it looks very different from conventional diagnostic methods, there is a cross-relationship.
 There is no ‘one to one’ correlation, however, in TCM to Western medicine.

-A patient can suffer from 2 or more diseases at the same time, and each disease can show 2 or more TCM patterns of disharmony.
+A person can suffer from 2 or more diseases at the same time, and each disease can show 2 or more TCM patterns of disharmony.
 Bottom line: In Chinese Medicine, syndrome differentiation is dynamic, with the diagnosis digestive disease being no exception.
 In TCM, one pattern could be altered or resolved after treatment, requiring revision of treatment.

 While the practice of TCM is becoming more widely used and accepted these days outside of China, scientists in the West have mostly focused on phyto-chemical aspects of Chinese Medicine (herbs).
 Unfortunately, they have no real understanding of the way a Chinese practitioner differentiates disease and syndromes.